dotnet/designs/accepted/2021/winforms/streamline-application-bootstrap.md

 Application.SetDefaultFont(new Font(new FontFamily("Calibri"), 11f, FontStyle.Italic | FontStyle.Bold, GraphicsUnit.Point));
 ```

-It would rather be impractical to provide an MSBuild properties for each argument the `Font` constructor takes, and instead the proposal is to configure fonts via a single property `ApplicationFont`.
+It would rather be impractical to provide an MSBuild properties for each argument the `Font` constructor takes, and instead the proposal is to configure fonts via a single property `ApplicationDefaultFont`.
 This property will have a format equivalent to the output of [`FontConverter.ConvertToInvariantString()` API](https://github.com/dotnet/runtime/blob/00ee1c18715723e62484c9bc8a14f517455fc3b3/src/libraries/System.Drawing.Common/src/System/Drawing/FontConverter.cs#L29-L86) e.g.:

 ```
 name, size[units[, style=style1[, style2, ...]]]